AdobeDocs/workfront.en/help/workfront-proof/wp-emailsntfctns/messaging-reviewers/remind-reviewer-assignments-wp.md

 product-area: documents;system-administration;user-management
 navigation-topic: messaging-reviewers
 title: Remind a reviewer about assignments in Workfront Proof
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: You can send a single message to a reviewer reminding them about multiple items that have been shared with them.
 ---

-# Remind a reviewer about assignments in *Workfront Proof*
+# Remind a reviewer about assignments in `Workfront Proof`

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 You can send a single message to a reviewer reminding them about multiple items that have been shared with them.